Support

 FORSYTE Lite is a portable, SDR-based RF detection app for Android.
 It lets you scan the frequencies you choose, detect persistent signal activity, and review alerts and signal history through a mobile interface built for fast field use.

-FORSYTE Plus is the operator tier, for users moving beyond a basic RTL-SDR receiver to HackRF-class hardware.
+FORSYTE Plus is the advanced tier, for users moving beyond a basic RTL-SDR receiver to HackRF-class hardware.
 It includes everything in Lite, and adds:

-- Wideband HackRF scanning, wider multi-signal detection and Signal View.
+- Wideband HackRF scanning, wider multi-signal detection, and the full Signal View.

 - The GPS / GNSS Interference Monitor.